 You must have a local spreadsheet editor, like Microsoft Excel.

-You need to have a basic understanding of OWL ontologies.
+Although not absolutely required, it is good if you have a basic understanding of SHACL specifications.
+To go further with SHACL, you will also discover end of this manual how you can generate a documentation based on your Sparnatural SHACL configuration

 For configuring your own datasource queries, you need to be proficient with SPARQL.
 This is described in annex.